Dining Picks

 Downtown

 This tiny jewel of a traditional Japanese restaurant has been open since 1988.
 Even today, it has an old-school feel, where the sushi chefs wear ties and playfully chat with customers, and smooth jazz wafts through the air.
 A small sushi bar and a few tables fill the main room, while tatami rooms offer a private, peaceful place to enjoy a meal.
-We think you can’t go wrong with a chef’s selection of sushi, but we particularly like their melt-in-your mouth fatty smoked salmon nigiri and the house-pickled mackerel nigiri.
-200 SW Market St —KCH
+You can’t go wrong with a chef’s selection of sushi, but make sure to snag the smoked salmon nigiri.
+Cooked dishes from the kitchen are also more than worth checking out, from chawanmushi to the cult favorite seasonal matsutake mushroom soup. —KCH

 Yuubi Sushi